 - Older Adult living in their own home or apartment

-- Had a recent inpatient or outpatient encounter at a hospital
+- May have had a recent inpatient or outpatient encounter at a hospital

 - Have some difficulty with any Activities of Daily Living such as bathing, dressing, grooming, eating, walking across a small room

 - Able to participate in goal setting and follow-through with activities

 If applicable, CAPABLE starts after home health services have ended.